by Jason P., Director of Engineering at Shotzoom

 Series 1 users will be able to see basic hole information and score on the Apple Watch but no GPS updates will be received.

-Series 2 users will receive GPS data from the onboard GPS chip on Apple Watch 2 and will utilized that until connection is re-established.
+Series 2 and 3 users will receive GPS data from the onboard GPS chip on Apple Watch and will utilize that until connection is re-established.

-In short, there are many ways to use Golfshot in tandem with the Apple Watch Series 1 or 2.
+In short, there are many ways to use Golfshot in tandem with the Apple Watch Series 1 or 2 or 3.
 Understanding the technical workings of the GPS on your Apple Watch can help you choose the best setting and experience to play your best golf.

 A note on battery life…